dasoe/ofxUltralight/README.md

 * *example-basic-CPU* shows how to use in general.
 * *example-communication-GUI* shows how to do communication between Broser (JS) and OF, both directions.

+## Installation/Usage in Windows

+* clone this repository to addons folder using git (OR download, unzip, copy and remove the "-master" part in folder name)

+* Use project generator, include addon ofxUltralight, create the project.

+* Open it in Visual Studio 2019 (we need Platform Toolset v42 for Ultralight, so no VS 2017, sorry.
+But you can install them side by side.)

+* in case it is not done automatically on opening: retarget solution (right Mouseclick on your solution in solution explorer)

+* Set it to x64 (Win32 will fail) and build

 ## Installation/Usage in Linux

-* clone this repository to addons folder using git (OR download, unzip, copy and remover the "-master" part in folder name)
+* clone this repository to addons folder using git (OR download, unzip, copy and remove the "-master" part in folder name)
 * Add "ofxUltralight" to addons.make (OR use the Project Generator to add this addon)
 * go to your projects folder and type "make"
 * add the files from folder addons/ofxUltralight/bin to the bin folder of your project